Beautification projects

-The Nature and Conservation Department oversees Beautification Contests through which clubs and regions can be recognized and win cash prizes, in honor of their outstanding projects.
-Categories are Temporary projects, which can win $250, and Permanent projects, with prizes of $500, $400, and $300.
+The Nature and Conservation Department oversees Beautification Contests through which clubs and regions can be recognized, and win cash prizes, in honor of their outstanding projects.

-Projects are judged in two ways: panels of three judges visit and evaluate each project, and the state Nature and Conservation Chair judges the booklets created to describe the projects and the steps in their creation.
-All scoring sheets and booklets must reach the Nature and Conservation Chair by DEC.
+Projects are scored in two ways: panels of three OAGC judges visit and evaluate each project, and the state Nature and Conservation Chair judges the booklets created to describe the projects and the steps in their creation.
+All scoring sheets and booklets must reach the state Nature and Conservation Chair by DEC.
 15 for the project to be eligible for prizes without incurring penalties.

-• Plan the project and keep records as you go along, with photos and descriptions.
-Be sure to use the appropriate Project Application and Score Sheet for the Permanent or Temporary project, as well as the Project Book Application and Scoresheet.
-The criteria on these scoresheets will help guide your project.
-A permanent project is one that has plants rooted in the ground, whereas a temporary project uses only planters or baskets (regardless of how long the project has been going on).
+• Decide whether you are submitting a Permanent project or a Temporary Project.
+A permanent project is one that has plants rooted in the ground all year and reflects an investment in the site, whereas a temporary/seasonal project uses only planters or baskets (regardless of how long the project has been going on).
 If a project is a combination of plants in the ground AND planters or baskets, it is considered a permanent project.
+A community garden, where everything is harvested at the end of the season, would also be considered a temporary/seasonal project.

-• Choose a date you would like the project to be judged, and send the completed Beautification Contest Application and Score Sheet to your Regional Nature and Conservation Chair at least 30 days before your desired judging date.
+• Choose the date you wish your project to be judged (when your project is at its peak).
+Fill out the top half of the Project Application and Score Sheet and send it to your Regional Nature and Conservation Chair or your Regional Director at least 30 days prior to the desired judging date.
+Your director or chair will help pull together a scoring committee.

-• A scoring committee of three is chosen; suggested committee members are the regional Nature & Conservation Chair, regional director or regional director-elect, county contact chair, a judge or a local/state chair.
-If a member of the scoring committee is in a club entered in the contest, the person should resign and another appointed in his/her place.
+• A scoring committee of three is chosen; suggested members are the regional Nature & Conservation Chair, regional Director or Director-elect, county contact chair, OAGC judge and/or other regional or state chair.
+A judge cannot be a member of the club whose project is being judged.

-• Be sure the project is eligible.
-The applicant must be an active OAGC club or submitted by OAGC, and the project cannot have been a 1st place winner within the past five years.
+• The scoring committee must be sure the project is eligible.
+The applicant must be an active OAGC club and the project cannot have been a first place winner within the past three years.
+A project also can be submitted directly by the OAGC Executive Board.

 • The scoring committee will notify the club of the judging date.
 This should be within the month the club selected.

-• To judge the project, follow the guidelines on the appropriate Beautification Contest Application and Score Sheet (temporary or permanent).
-All planting areas should should be groomed and free of weeds, and plants should be in good condition with no signs of disease or major insect damage.
-Regarding a permanent project, make sure the design appears as an asset and has some lasting value with permanent plantings, year-round appeal and pleasant combinations of materials.
+• The scoring committee will follow the guidelines on the Project Application and Score Sheet, and also observe whether the planting areas are groomed and free of weeds, and whether plants are in good condition with no signs of disease or major insect damage.

-• Be consistent in scoring.
-Write additional comments on a separate sheet of paper, stating the faults as well as the good points, and explaining why points were not given.
+• The scoring committee can write additional comments on a separate sheet of paper, stating the faults as well as the good points, and explaining why points were not given.

-• After contest score sheets and booklets are received, the state Nature & Conservation Chair will judge the booklets, using the Project Book Application and Score Sheets as a guide.
-The score for the book will be averaged with the judges’ scores for the project itself.
+• The state Nature & Conservation Chair will judge the booklets or electronic materials, using the Project Book Application and Score Sheet as a guide.
+The score of the book or electronic submission will be averaged with the judges’ scores for the project itself.
 Projects with an average score of at least 80 will be considered for awards.

 First Place, permanent project